vesoft-inc/nebula/README.md

 </p>

-# What is NebulaGraph?
+# NebulaGraph

-**NebulaGraph** is an open-source graph database capable of hosting super large-scale graphs with dozens of billions of vertices (nodes) and trillions of edges, with milliseconds of latency.
+## Introduction

-Trusted and contributed by users, the [NebulaGraph community](https://github.com/vesoft-inc/nebula-community/) comes with a rich [open-source ecosystem](https://docs.nebula-graph.io/master/20.appendix/6.eco-tool-version/).
-And it has been widely used for social media, recommendation systems, knowledge graphs, security, capital flows, AI, etc, see [our users](https://nebula-graph.io/cases).
+**NebulaGraph** is a popular open-source graph database that can handle large volumes of data with milliseconds of latency, scale up quickly, and have the ability to perform fast graph analytics.
+NebulaGraph has been widely used for social media, recommendation systems, knowledge graphs, security, capital flows, AI, etc. See [our users](https://nebula-graph.io/cases).

-Compared with other graph database solutions, **NebulaGraph** has the following advantages:
+The following lists some of **NebulaGraph** features:

 * Symmetrically distributed
 * Storage and computing separation